boil water, do not consume,

-As of November 30, 2016, there were 130 Drinking Water Advisories (DWA) in effect in 85 First Nations communities across Canada, excluding British Columbia; of these 32 were short-term DWAs, meaning there was a temporary water quality issue on a specific water system and 98 were long-term DWAs, meaning the advisory has been in place for more than a year.
-At the end of October 2016, there were 133 Drinking Water Advisories in effect in 90 communities.
+As of December 31, 2016, there were 127 Drinking Water Advisories (DWA) in effect in 85 First Nations communities across Canada, excluding British Columbia; of these 31 were short-term DWAs, meaning there was a temporary water quality issue on a specific water system and 96 were long-term DWAs, meaning the advisory has been in place for more than a year.
+At the end of November 2016, there were 130 Drinking Water Advisories in effect in 85 communities.

-In Manitoba, there are 10 BWAS and 2 DNC advisories, there were no new advisories in November; 1 advisory was lifted for the Little Saskatchewan Daycare Semi-Public Water System (Non-Transient).
-1 advisory was issued and rescinded in November for the Pinaymootang Semi-Public Water System.
+In Manitoba, there are 11 BWAS and 2 DNC advisories in 11 communities.
+There were 2 new advisories in December for the Fox Lake (Gillam/Bird) Public Water System and the Pinaymootang Bottle Fill Semi-Public Water System.

-In BC, according to the First Nations Health Authority (FNHA)- which is responsible for water in First Nations communities in BC - as of January 31, 2017, there were 17 Boil Water Advisories and 4 Do Not Consume advisories for a total of 21 Drinking Water Advisories in effect in 19 First Nation communities in British Columbia.
+In BC, according to the First Nations Health Authority (FNHA)- which is responsible for water in First Nations communities in BC - as of Feb 28, 2017, there were 16 Boil Water Advisories and 4 Do Not Consume advisories for a total of 20 Drinking Water Advisories in effect in 18 First Nation communities in British Columbia.
 This includes water systems with 5 or more connections and smaller water systems that have public facilities.
 NOTE: These advisories are now included in our maps.

 Previous First Nation/Inuit Water Reports

 Check out the mobile app designed by the Lake Ontario WaterKeeper, using research data from Water Today.